George Dobbs

-George Eric Burroughs Dobbs (21 July 1884 – 17 June 1917) was Irish born and played international rugby union for England (2 caps as a flanker in the 1906 Home Nations Championship), and served with the British Army from 1904.
+George Eric Burroughs Dobbs (21 July 1884 – 17 June 1917) was an Irish-born international rugby union player for England (2 caps as a flanker in the 1906 Home Nations Championship), and served with the British Army from 1904.
 He served during the First World War, and was promoted to lieutenant colonel.
 He was killed at Poperinge in 1917 while surveying a cable trench when a stray artillery shell fatally wounded him.
 He died of wounds later that day.